 - Alternative Character Interpretation: Is Magoo's nephew Waldo an idiot, or is he an ordinary high school or college student who isn't allowed to get a word in edgewise.
 In The Mr. Magoo Show, when Waldo is cast as sidekick to scheming Presley, the former's definitely the case.
 The original theatrical shorts, and especially the movie, tend toward the latter.

-- He Really Can Act: In universe Magoo is actually an accomplished actor despite his visual problems.
+- In universe Magoo is actually an accomplished actor despite his visual problems.

 - Out of universe, Jim Backus sings a truly heartwrenching song in the Christmas Carol.

 - There were some even nastier moments in The Famous Adventures of Mr. Magoo.
-For instance, in the ones (very loosely) adapting Frankenstein and Gunga Din, they actually kill Magoonote at the end.
-ON SCREEN!
+For instance, in the ones (very loosely) adapting Frankenstein and Gunga Din, they actually kill Magoonote at the end — on screen!

-Where is the voice to answer mine back?Where are two shoes that click to my clack?I'm all alone in the world.
+- Tear Jerker: Young Ebenezer's song in Mr. Magoo's Christmas Carol, which gets an equally — if not more — heartbreaking reprise by adult Ebenezer later.Where is the voice to answer mine back?Where are two shoes that click to my clack?I'm all alone in the world.